merlin910/swift-style-guide/README.markdown

 }
 ```

-* Long lines should be wrapped at around 70 characters.
+* Long lines can be wrapped if that makes the code easier to read.
 A hard limit is intentionally not specified.

 * Avoid trailing whitespaces at the ends of lines.